 Historically, economically disadvantaged students could rarely pursue employment opportunities as congressional staff members due to the reality that internships — the primary recruitment avenue — are available only to those who can financially afford to live in Washington, D.C.
 These expenses, plus loss of income from a local job, place this opportunity beyond the reach of many students.
 Leland Fellows provides a monthly stipend and round-trip airfare, as well as paid housing.
 Upon successful completion of the program, interns earn 3-12 upper level hours in political science (dependent on the student's degree plan).
-Hobby School of Public Affairs associate director Renée Cross is the instructor of record.
+Hobby School of Public Affairs senior director Renée Cross is the instructor of record.

 Leland Fellows attend orientation sessions in Houston and in Washington.
 They are then immediately involved in the action of the U.S. Congress.
 They assist in research and the drafting of legislation.
 The interns also attend committee hearings, work on special projects, and assist in general office operations.